Dining Out 4 minutes 13 November 2024

 Just 10 seconds—or maybe 61.

 Meeting chef Anh in the café nestled within the lobby of the MICHELIN-selected Hotel Grand Hyatt Seoul, he arrived straight from a prior engagement, navigating a packed schedule that included a Mosu Hong Kong meeting lined up right after our interview.
-The following day, he mentioned, he’d have a scheduled meeting with chef Lim.
 Pressed for time, he opted to skip a full meal and asked if it was alright to have a quick bite during the interview, settling on a club sandwich, ABC juice, and a side of French fries.
-Between bites, he shared his thoughts on the upcoming event with the MICHELIN Guide Korea, expressing his appreciation for Hong Kong and its culture.
+Between bites, he shared his appreciation for Hong Kong and its culture.

 Read more: Chef Sung Anh Takes A Leap Of Faith With Mosu Hong Kong

-At Mosu Hong Kong, chef Sung Anh prioritizes guiding rather than micromanaging his team, explaining, “I discuss details with the team, but they need to make decisions independently, shaping their own culture.”
-This approach is embodied by head chef Bruno Jeong, a former protégé from chef Anh’s team at Mosu Seoul, who now leads Mosu Hong Kong with a focus on fostering independence and accountability within the restaurant’s culture.
+At Mosu Hong Kong, chef Anh prioritizes guiding rather than micromanaging his team, a philosophy he considers essential to the restaurant's success.
+“I discuss details with the team, but they need to make decisions independently, shaping their own culture,” he explains.
+This approach is exemplified by head chef Bruno Jeong, who plays a pivotal role in seamlessly running the restaurant, skillfully blending Korean culinary traditions with Hong Kong’s vibrant food scene.

 © Mosu Hong Kong